 Fâtiha: first sûra in the Qur'ân al-kerîm.
 It is recited during every standing position when performing namâz.
-It is also recited for the souls of dead Muslims.
+It is also recited and the rewards (called thawâb) are sent to the souls of dead Muslims.

-Fitra: alms that must be given when the month of Ramadân is over.
-About two kilograms of wheat or equivalent silver is given.
-Please see third chapter of fifth fascicle.
+Fitra: alms that must be paid (to poor Muslims) when the month of Ramadân is over.
+About two kilograms of wheat or equivalent silver is paid.
+Please see third chapter of the fifth fascicle.